allanmcrae/toolchain/README.md

 ## Known Issues

+There is a dependency loop between binutils and gcc.
+This due to merging gcc-libs into gcc.
+This can cause pacman to output multiple warnings, though has no effect on installed packages.

 Some of the [new buildflags](https://gitlab.archlinux.org/archlinux/rfcs/-/blob/master/rfcs/0003-buildflags.rst) cause (false positive) testsuite failures in gcc.
 These are currently disabled completely, but should only be disabled during the check() phase.

 ## Potential Issues (that likely will not be fixed)